 The Full-Day option for Youth In Need's Head Start day is a 6-hour program and is free of charge.
-Due to community needs, the days and hours for Montgomery Center and Warren R-III Classrooms vary.
+Due to community needs, the days and hours may vary.
 For additional information on exact days and hours, contact your Center Manager.